meatnordrink/uplift-blog/_posts/2020-02-07-selecting-the-right-therapist.md

 Most therapists will do a quick 10-15 minute phone or in-person consult before the first session.
 If that's not possible, send your questions by email.

-If all else fails, you can always ask your questions on the first visit—and if you don't like the answers, be prepared to find another therapist.
+If all else fails, you can always ask your questions on the first visit—and if you don't like the answers, you can try another therapist.

 You may have to wait a while before a therapist you're interested in has an opening (up to a couple months, if they're popular).
 It’s entirely appropriate to schedule first appointments with several therapists so you don’t have to start the process all over again if your first therapist isn’t a good match.
 Once you've found someone you like, you can cancel the other appointments.

-Here are some important questions to ask.
+Here are some questions you can ask.
   - **What their general philosophy and approach is.** Just hearing the therapist talk about how they approach their work can help you get a feel for whether you're comfortable with them or not.
   - **What methods they use.** [Different methods of therapy](https://blog.uplift.app/types-of-therapy) have different levels of evidence behind them.
 You have the right to be selective, and whatever method you choose, make sure that your therapist outlines their approach for you, and that it's something you think could be helpful.
   - **How they handle conflict.** Being able to handle conflict well has been linked to better outcomes in therapy.